When To Replace a Carbon Monoxide Detector?

 As CO levels increase and remain above 70 ppm, symptoms may become more noticeable (headache, fatigue, nausea).
 As CO levels increase above 150 to 200 ppm, disorientation, unconsciousness, and death are possible.

-Contact PDM for help with gas piping, water heater, plumbing, heating and air conditioning maintenance and repair.
-Call 815-726-6264 and get back to normal fast in the greater Bolingbrook, Homer Glen, Joliet, New Lenox and Plainfield, IL area.
+Contact PDM for help with gas leak testing service, gas piping repair or install, gas water heater service, and any plumbing, heating and air conditioning maintenance and repair.
+Call the oldest gas expert 815-390-7095 and get back to normal fast in the greater Bolingbrook, Homer Glen, Joliet, New Lenox and Plainfield, IL area.

 Joliet Chamber of Commerce Logo